mudthomas/playlist_maker/README.md

 * Spotify: https://developer.spotify.com/documentation/web-api

 Also a 'blacklist_artists.txt' can be added with one artist per line.
 These artists will not be added to playlists.

+## Choosing a music service

+By default the script uses Spotify.
+To use Tidal instead, set `music_service: Tidal` under `general_settings` in `config.yaml`, and install the extra dependency it needs:

+    pip install tidalapi

+If that install fails with a build error on `pyaes` or `ratelimit`, install an older setuptools first and try again:

+    pip install "setuptools<66"
+    pip install tidalapi

+Unlike Spotify, Tidal doesn't need a client id/secret - no developer account required.
+The first time you run the script with `music_service: Tidal`, it will print a short login link; open it, log in with your regular Tidal account, and the resulting session is cached to `tidal_session.json` and reused automatically on later runs.

+Either way, `FARMING_PLAYLIST_ID` and `STEALING_PLAYLIST_ID` still need to be existing, public playlists you own on whichever service you pick.

 ## The issues